Myst (series): Development

 Myst was originally conceptualized by brothers Rand and Robyn Miller.
 The Millers had created fictional worlds and stories as young children, influenced by the works of authors such as J. R. R. Tolkien, Robert A. Heinlein, and Isaac Asimov.
 They formed a video game company together called Cyan, Inc.; their first game, called The Manhole, won the Software Publishers Association award in 1988 for best use of the digital medium.
 Cyan produced other games, aimed at children; the Millers eventually decided their next project would be made for adults.

 The brothers spent months designing the Ages comprising the game, which were influenced by earlier whimsical "worlds" Cyan had made for children's games.
 The game's name, as well as the overall solitary and mysterious atmosphere of the island, was inspired by the book The Mysterious Island by Jules Verne.
 Robyn's unfinished novel, Dunnyhut, influenced aspects of Mysts story, which was developed bit by bit as the brothers conceptualized the various worlds.
 As development progressed, the Millers realized that they would need to have even more story and history than would be revealed in the game itself.
 Realizing that fans would enjoy getting a deeper look at the story not in the games, the Millers produced a rough draft of what would become a novel, Myst: The Book of Atrus.

 After the enormous response to Myst, work quickly began on the next Myst game.
 Cyan moved from their garage to a new office and hired additional programmers, designers, and artists.
 The game was to ship in late 1996, but the release was pushed back a year.
 Development costs were between $5 and $10 million, many times Mysts budget.
 After the release of Riven, Robyn Miller left the company to pursue other projects, while Rand stayed behind to work on a Myst franchise.

-Richard Watson developed a language and numerical symbols for the D'ni culture.
+Richard A. Watson developed a language and numerical symbols for the D'ni culture.